scottyschup/ruby-curriculum/the-web/intro-auth.md

 ## Making an authorized request
 Let's now make a request requiring authorization.
-Let's get the details of the loged in user:
+Let's get the details of the logged in user:

 ```ruby
 > RestClient.get("http://www.reddit.com/api/me.json")